Explore our Digital Marketing Strategy and Planning Toolkit

 What does omnichannel mean in Pharma?
 And what does digital disruption mean for this increasingly complex industry?

-Pharmaceutical and healthcare companies have been lagging behind other industries in providing an omnichannel experience since face-to-face communications are beneficial as part of service delivery.
-Although most businesses have begun to increase online services, many consumers still use traditional channels when interacting with them, for a variety of reasons.
+However, pharmaceutical companies have typically been lagging behind other industries in providing an omnichannel experience, since face-to-face communications are seen as beneficial as part of service delivery.

-Pharma and healthcare marketing notoriously relies on complex customer journeys.
-This has never been the case more than now, with increasing customer expectations of omnichannel decision-making.
+Pharma marketing notoriously relies on complex customer journeys.
+This has never been the case more than now, with customers' increasing digital expectations.
+That's where Omnichannel Pharma comes in.

 What is omnichannel marketing?